| Texas

 heavy trucks from crashing down onto a high school football

-field.
-To test it, they crashed a fully-loaded tanker truck into
+field below.
+To test it, they crashed a fully-loaded

 where extra strength crash-barriers are needed.